kosmonautdnb/WatcomLibs/README.md

 &emsp;&emsp;glDone();
 &emsp;}

+you do also need these files for ImGui from this repository:
+STBRECT.HPP, STBTTF.HPP, STBTEXT.HPP, IMCONFIG.H

 ## Some basic types
 - ARRAY.HPP - a bit like std::vector
 - HASHMAP.HPP - a bit like std:map